The House on 92nd Street: Plot

+The film begins, and is interspersed with, documentary footage, and is narrated throughout.
+The opening footage is described as derived from FBI surveillance, showing officials at the German Embassy in Washington, and describing them as actively recruiting spies.

+A German spy is killed in a traffic accident; dying, he is heard to murmur "Mr. Christopher."
+The FBI finds a secret message among his possessions stating that Mr. Christopher will concentrate on Process 97.
+Agent George Briggs is alarmed because Process 97 is America's most closely guarded secret—the atomic bomb project.

-In 1939, American standout university student, Bill Dietrich, is approached by Nazi recruiters because of his German heritage.
+While that is happening, an American university student, Bill Dietrich, is approached by German recruiters offering him a well-paying job.
 He feigns interest, then notifies the FBI.
-Agent George Briggs encourages Dietrich to play along.
-Thus, Dietrich travels to Hamburg, Germany, where he undergoes six months of intensive training in espionage.
+Agent Briggs recruits Dietrich as a double agent.
+The Germans send Dietrich to Hamburg, Germany, where he undergoes six months of training in espionage.
 The Germans then send him back to the United States to set up a radio station on Long Island to relay secret information on shipping arrivals, departures, destinations, and cargo.
 Dietrich is also to act as paymaster to the spies already there and who meet regularly at a house on East 92nd Street in New York City.
 He is told that only a certain "Mr. Christopher" has the authority to alter the details of his assignment.

 Dietrich passes along his microfilmed credentials as a Nazi agent to the FBI.
 Agents decide to alter his authorized status so that instead of being forbidden to contact most of the agents, he is authorized to meet all of them.
 The 92nd Street residence is actually a multi-storied building with a dress shop, serving as a front for German agents, on the first floor.
 His contact is dress designer Elsa Gebhardt.
-She reacts suspiciously to Dietrich's high degree of authority.
+She reacts suspiciously to Dietrich's high degree of authority, and the other spies are hostile to him.
 She requests confirmation from Germany, but communication is slow.
 Thus, she has no choice but to allow Dietrich full access to her spy ring.
-When questioned, Dietrich's other legitimate contact, veteran espionage agent Colonel Hammersohn, denies knowing "Mr. Christopher's" identity.